 Whether you decide to take on the Yorkshire Three Peaks Challenge or simply pick one mountain to scale, a visit to Yorkshire isn’t complete without summiting either Ingleborough, Whernside or Pen-y-Ghent.

 One of the best sites in Yorkshire to attempt gorge scrambling, rock climbing or abseiling, How Stean Gorge is a natural limestone ravine that offers excellent walking trails and exhilarating adventure sports.

-Visit this gigantic cavern that looms below Ingleborough on one of the two days of the year that the local potholing club lowers visitors down into its depths on a winch.
+Visit this gigantic cavern looming below Ingleborough on one of the two days of the year that the local potholing club lowers visitors down into its depths on a winch.
 The cave is so big that it’s rumoured to be able to house St Paul’s Cathedral.

 The ruins of the Augustinian monastery are open to the public to wander around and explore.
 The surrounding area offers beautiful scenery for relaxing walks through the woods and by the river.

 Arguably the best aquarium anywhere in the UK, The Deep is unique in that it was built specifically to help drive up Hull’s tapering tourist trade as well as to support marine conservation.
 Now, it’s one of the most visually striking and popular attractions in the north, with several living exhibitions and thousands of species on display, including seven types of shark.

 Many areas of the Yorkshire countryside look like something out of a fantasy film, and this is especially true of Brimham Rocks.
 The huge natural rock formations were carved into strange shapes by an ancient river and now sit prominently in the midst of the rolling hills of the Dales.